az-digital/az_quickstart/modules/custom/az_migration/README.md

 ```
 ## Exclude Node Title Migration

-This migration uses migration_lookup to match source node id to the nid of
+This migration uses migmag_lookup to match source node id to the nid of
 migrated content.

 Optional Migration Dependencies: